Skip to main content

 # echo 1 > /sys/bus/iio/devices/iio\:device0/buffer/enable

-You can also use userspace libs like iioutils/libiio.
-These libraries abstract the low-level details of the hardware and provide a simple yet a complete programming interface that can be used for advanced projects.
+You can also use userspace libs like iioutils/libiio to control the ADC.
+These libraries abstract the low-level details of the hardware and provide a simple, yet complete programming interface that can be used for advanced projects.

 Notes